 The root

-To me it seems obvious that, in order to implement true preventive measures, it is of utmost importance to not only what propagates wildfires, in other words what keeps them burning, but emphasize what causes them.
+To me it seems obvious that, in order to implement true preventive measures, it is of utmost importance to not only understand what propagates wildfires, in other words what keeps them burning, but emphasize what causes them.
 Doing that, we come to the facts that, apparently, not many are willing to address.

 Already in reports from 2016 and 2017, human activity and behaviors were identified as the causes of the majority of Portuguese forest fire ignitions that occurred in the last three decades, whether by deliberate actions, negligence, accident or carelessness.
 Yet, most of the published research rarely mentions the human activity component in terms of human behavior such as incendiarism and the negligent use of fire.